xenocrat/HTTPHeader/README.md

 ## Usage

 Methods read from the `$_SERVER` superglobal.
-Alternatively a string containing a header can be supplied as an argument.
+Alternatively a string containing a header (with or without field name) can be supplied as an argument.
 Methods will return `false` if the request header is not present or cannot be parsed.

 ### `HTTPHeader::Accept()`